 Today we left Swamp Stop and headed to Namibia!
-We were facing a 5 hour drive over a variety of road surfaces.
+We were facing a 5-hour drive over a variety of road surfaces.

-The border from Botswana into Namibia requires a visa and it is preferable to have an E Visa, which we had done and printed before leaving New Zealand at a cost of approximately $150 NZD.
+The border from Botswana into Namibia requires a visa, and it is preferable to have an E Visa, which we had done and printed before leaving New Zealand at a cost of approximately $150 NZD.

 Lance and I got through smoothly and were waiting outside.
-I was a bit concerned that Sandi hadn’t emerged from the building and it had quite a long time.
+I was a bit concerned that Sandi hadn’t emerged from the building, and it had been quite a long time.
 I poked my head in and saw our tour guide with her.
 After a while he came out and shared the problem with us.

-Poor Sandi called out to Richard and they pointed out that she had her visa and it had been paid for.
+Poor Sandi called out to Richard, and they pointed out that she had her visa and it had been paid for.
 The officer did not elaborate on what the problem was.
 Richard scanned her visa and noticed that the date was wrong.
 Sandi had accidentally got the date wrong when doing her online visa!

-Another $150NZD equivalent passed hands and a new visa was issued.
+Another $150NZD equivalent passed hands, and a new visa was issued.
 Phew!
-Apparently sometimes they are offline and if you don’t have your paper visa you can’t come in to Namibia!
+Apparently, sometimes they are offline, and if you don’t have your paper visa you can’t come into Namibia!
 Another of our party hadn’t completed an E visa at all.

-The road in Namibia was very good and we passed loads more villages.
-The villages are very orderly and most have bush fences around each dwelling.
-There appears to be a communal toilet which I assume would be a long drop.
+The road in Namibia was very good, and we passed loads more villages.
+The villages are very orderly, and most have bush fences around each dwelling.
+There appears to be a communal toilet, which I assume would be a long drop.

 Along the way we were regularly delayed by goats or cattle meandering across the road.
 At one stage we stopped for elephants!